izzat1496/EMBEDDED-SYSTEM/Week  7/External-Interrupt/README.md

 Breadboard x1

+Green LED x1

-Potentiometer x1
+Pushbutton x1

-Jumper wire x3
+Jumper wire x4

+Resistor 1kΩ x2

 Refer to this link for coding explaination with demonstration: (Currently editing the video.
 Please look for temporary video in the Project File folder)